 The Planck Length

 About 1.6 x 10^-35 meters - so small that if you scaled it to the size of a grain of sand, an atom would be larger than a galaxy.
-Below this scale, the concept of “space” breaks down into quantum foam.
+Below this scale, the concept of “space” breaks down into what physicists call quantum foam—spacetime itself becomes fuzzy and uncertain, bubbling with random fluctuations.

 The Planck Time